YapSoonYi/YapSoonYi.github.io/README.txt

-Hi everyone, I hope you enjoy my portfolio website.
+Hi everyone,

-Above resources for your reference.
+Above are the resources for the portfolio website.

 Thanks!